Kapil Dev Tees off at HSBC Golf League Regional Round North India powered by Thriwe | Business

 - India

-The presence of cricketing legend Mr. Kapil Dev, Yuvraj Singh Sandhu (India's Number 1 Golfer), and Priya Puri (PPGA), with 22+ professional golfers at the event, contributed heavily to the phenomenal success of the first indigenous golf platform, The HSBC Golf League.
+New Delhi [India], December 8 (ANI/PRNewswire): The first regional round of the HSBC Golf League held at ITC Classic Golf and Country Club witnessed 90+ golfers, including amateurs and professionals, tee off together.
+The presence of cricketing legend Kapil Dev, Yuvraj Singh Sandhu (India's Number 1 Golfer), and Priya Puri (PPGA), with 22+ professional golfers at the event, contributed heavily to the phenomenal success of the first indigenous golf platform, The HSBC Golf League.

 The registrations for this tournament's first regional round in North India began on 24 October 2022, and it received a massive response in terms of nominations.
 These nominations belonged to business leaders from industries ranging from Tech Innovators, Hospitality Enthusiasts, and Fintech Partners to Rating Agencies.
 Seventy-two amateur participants were chosen on a pro-rata basis to play in the tournament.
 The participants who couldn't be accommodated for the play were given a chance to register themselves for the Golf Clinic by professional golfers like Yuvraj Sandhu and Priya Puri.
 Sixteen qualifiers were chosen from this regional round who will be playing the Grand Finale scheduled for March at Oxford Golf Course, Pune.
 These 16 qualifiers were felicitated in the gala award ceremony, which was followed by cocktails and dinner.